finanalyst/raku-config/README.md

 ```
 get-config(Str:D $mode)
 ```
-Will look for the defaults in the $mode directory, if it exists.
+Will look for both `config.raku` and files under `configs/` in the $mode directory.
+Throws a _NotValidDirectory_ exception if $mode is not a directory.

 ```
 #| :path is an existing file, or a directory,